Giovanni Troupée

-Giovanni Troupée (born 20 March 1998) is a Dutch professional footballer who plays as a right-back for Bulgarian First League club Lokomotiv Plovdiv.
+Giovanni Dennis Vito Troupée (born 20 March 1998) is a professional footballer who plays as a right-back for Bosnian Premier League club Željezničar.
+Born in the Netherlands, he played for the Curaçao national team.

 Club career

 Utrecht

-Troupée is a youth exponent from FC Utrecht.
+Troupée is a youth exponent from Utrecht.
 He made his Eredivisie debut on 17 May 2015 as a 62nd-minute substitute for Jelle de Lange against Vitesse.
-He became a starter in the 2016–17 season under head coach Erik ten Hag, as Utrecht finished the season fourth in the league and later qualifying for the UEFA Europa League after winning play-offs.
+He became a starter in the 2016–17 season under head coach Erik ten Hag, as Utrecht finished the season fourth in the league and later qualifying for the UEFA Europa League after winning the play-offs.
 Troupée finished the season by winning the "David Di Tommaso Trophy" for best player of the year at Utrecht.

 On 28 August 2018, he joined ADO Den Haag on a season-long loan, after losing his place in the starting lineup of Utrecht.
-He returned to Utrecht for the 2019–20 season, but was mainly a backup to Sean Klaiber in the right back position, which meant that he was sent on a six-month loan to FC Twente in January 2020.
+He returned to Utrecht for the 2019–20 season, but was mainly a backup to Sean Klaiber in the right-back position, which meant that he was sent on a six-month loan to Twente in January 2020.
 In a spring season, which was suspended due to the effects of COVID-19 pandemic, Troupée made 8 appearances for Twente.

-Troupée started the 2020–21 season as a backup to Mark van der Maarel at the right back position for Utrecht.
+Troupée started the 2020–21 season as a backup to Mark van der Maarel in the right-back position for Utrecht.